You made the commitment to invest in your future.

 - Master's level textbooks & ebooks: $0 for all U.S. active-duty servicemembers, National Guard members, Reservists, and military spouses/dependents*

-*To minimize out-of-pocket costs, U.S. active-duty servicemembers, National Guard members, Reservists, and their spouses/dependents receive a tuition grant that caps undergraduate, master's degree, and graduate certificate tuition at $250/credit hour.
+*To minimize out-of-pocket costs, U.S. active-duty servicemembers, National Guard members, Reservists, and their spouses/dependents receive a tuition grant that covers undergraduate and master's-level tuition above the military TA cap of $250/credit hour.
 In addition, the University provides no-cost textbooks and ebooks for all undergraduate, doctoral, and military-tuition-grant-eligible master’s-level students.

 $0 Admission & Registration Fees